Agents

 and gets to respond.

-- A list of tool names: The agent will stop running if any of the tools in the list are called.
+- A StopAtTools object: The agent will stop running if any of the tools listed in

 - A function: If you pass a function, it will be called with the run context and the list of